app-icon

 Greg Chappell

-The former Australian cricket player Greg Chappell joined as the head coach of the Indian cricket team between 2005 and 2007.
-The coach implemented innovative strategies alongside new player selections, yet received team-related criticism throughout his time.
-He had a very different kind of approach towards coaching and which was not liked by the other players.
-His coaching tenure ended after the disappointment in the 2007 World Cup, and Indian couldn't perform well.
+The former Australian cricketer Greg Chappell served as head coach of the Indian cricket team from 2005 to 2007.
+He introduced innovative strategies and made new player selections, but his unconventional coaching style was not well-received by some players.
+His tenure ended following India’s disappointing performance in the 2007 World Cup.

 John Wright

 India made John Wright their first foreign head coach during his tenure from 2000 to 2005.
 Under his leadership, India attained victories in both the final of the 2003 World Cup and a series abroad.
-Under his leadership, India developed a solid team foundation, which included the talents of Dravid and Sehwag, due to his steady and professional approach.
-He used to have a friendly bond with the players in the team, but focused on professionalism along with it.
+Under his leadership, India developed a solid team foundation, which included the talents of Rahul Dravid and Virender Sehwag, due to his steady and professional approach.

 Kapil Dev

-Kapil Dev was the captain of the Indian Cricket Team from 1983 when they won their first World Cup title, before as the coach from 1999–2000.
-His objective centered on restoring fighting attitudes, together with aggression toward the team.
-His early coaching term was terminated short due to match-fixing allegations that were afterward proven baseless.
-He was the first iconic star to fill the big shoes of coaching, but he got caught up in the false allegations.
+One of the best all-rounders in the world, Kapil Dev, was the captain of the Indian Cricket Team from 1983, when they won their first World Cup title, before serving as the coach from 1999–2000.
+His objective centred on restoring fighting attitudes, together with aggression toward the team.
+His early coaching term was terminated prematurely due to match-fixing allegations that were afterwards proven baseless.

 Advertisement